wp-plugins/wp-deferred-javascripts/readme.txt

 == Changelog ==

+= 1.3 =
+* Fixed a major bug : files with dependencies are now waiting the loading of parent files before loading themselves

 = 1.2 =
 * Data called after wp_head, but linked to a script queued into header are now considered by the plugin